clux/kubecon2020/source/slides.md

 - Async Rust <!-- .element: class="fragment" -->

 notes:
-- We'll identify some of these invariants.
+- We'll identify some of these invariants while covering parts the kubernetes codebase.
 - Then talk about how to model the same api in rust using generics, and see that it gives us the same consistency more-or-less for free.
 - We'll also touch on async api design in rust during this modelling process.
-Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year with it stable.
-So if you're not up to speed, you'll at least see some patterns in this talk.
+Since async rust was only properly released about a year ago, so if you're not familiar, you'll at least see some of the now more established patterns.

 <!--Still, it's not a magic bullet.
 Kubernetes is written in Go; Any broken invariants on the Go side would still need to be respected in rust land.